tomhenrich/plex/Encoding/Handbrake Preferences.md

 * Non-SDH tracks should not have a name
 * Forced tracks should be named "Foreign Dialogue"
   * If the media's original language is not English, the subtitle track does not need to be labeled as Forced (e.g. a Japanese movie does not need the English subtitles marked "Forced")

-# Metadata updates after Handbrake completes

-Depending on the content of the media and the Handbrake selections, it is encouraged to use MKVToolnixGUI or jMKVPropEdit to update the resulting file to maintain naming and metadata conventions.

-## Using MKVToolnixGUI
-1. Open MKVToolnixGUI and select the "Header Editor" tab from the navigation.
-2. "Segment Information"
-    * Set the Title field following Plex's preferred `[Name] (Year)` convention (e.g. `The Matrix (1999)`)
-3. "Video" track
-    * Set the Language field to the original language of the media
-4. "Audio" tracks
-    * Ensure the Language field of each track is the original language of that audio
-    * The first track should have the "Default" attribute set to True
-    * Any subsequent tracks should have the "Default" attribute set to False
-5. "Subtitle" tracks
-    * The first track should have the "Default" attribute set to True
-    * Any subsequent tracks should have the "Default" attribute set to False
-    * Any SDH tracks should have the "Hearing impaired" attribute set to True
-    * Any Forced tracks should have the "Forced" attribute set to True